giraffi/lapin/README.md

 ## Usage

-Just do the following to start `Lapino::Server` using [thin](https://github.com/macournoyer/thin/) for the web server.
+Just do the following to start `Lapin::Server` using [thin](https://github.com/macournoyer/thin/) for the web server.

 ```bash
 $ thin start -R config.ru